Vector Clocks in Distributed Systems

 Vector Clock is an algorithm that generates partial ordering of events and detects causality violations in a distributed system.
-These clocks expand on Scalar time to facilitate a casually consistent view of the distributed system, they detect whether a contributed event has caused another event in the distributed system.
-It essentially captures all the casual relationships.
+These clocks expand on Scalar time to facilitate a causally consistent view of the distributed system, they detect whether a contributed event has caused another event in the distributed system.
+It essentially captures all the causal relationships.
 This algorithm helps us label every process with a vector(a list of integers) with an integer for each local clock of every process within the system.
 So for N given processes, there will be vector/ array of size N.

 How does the vector clock algorithm work :